 #4.
 Remember – Days Are Shorter in The Winter

-For a successful winter vacation in Europe, remember that >days get sensitively shorter in the winter.
-Thus, you will have to include all those entertaining activities that you plan in a shorter timeframe.
+For a successful winter vacation in Europe, remember that days get sensitively shorter in the winter.
+Thus, you will have to include all those entertaining activities that you plan in a shorter time frame.
 But this isn’t an issue, as you always have the occasion to find a small, cost pub or restaurant after it gets dark.
-Christmas opera concerts are a popular alternative among winter travellers and tourists.
+Christmas opera concerts are a popular alternative among winter travelers and tourists.

 These are some generalities Europeans want you to know before leaving for your first winter vacation in the region.
 Pay attention to the winter gear that you take, pack smartly and make sure to always travel with suitable insurance policies.